top of page

 Project Mission

-Grow Southeast addresses the gap in food access and food resiliency in Fort Worth by developing community owned and operated urban farms.
+Grow Southeast increases food resiliency in Fort Worth by developing community owned and operated urban farms.

 Project Objectives

-1) Incubate successful community owned and operated urban farms.
+1) Incubate community owned and operated urban farms.

-3) Increase the number of emerging farmers representing communities of color in the greater Fort Worth Area.
+3) Increase the number of emerging farmers in the greater Fort Worth Area.

-4) Design policies and resources to reduce the threshold for developing urban farms in Fort Worth.
+4) Design policies that support regenerative urban farming in Fort Worth.

 Project Vision